 Spring management

-18 min read
+8 min read

 In pasture-based systems, an optimum balance exists between daily pasture allocation and intake, and whole season performance.
 To achieve post-grazing residuals in spring (7-8 clicks), and promote maximum pasture growth and quality from the remainder of the season, a compromise is made between pasture growth and utilisation, and individual cow dry matter intake.

 Achieving your target average pasture cover (APC) at calving is important for meeting feed demand, and for pasture growth rate and quality.
-APC at calving will determine how cows are fed for the first two months after calving, For more info see the APC at calving section on the pasture assessments page.
+APC at calving will determine how cows are fed for the first two months after calving.
+For more info see the APC at calving section on the pasture assessments page.

 Graphing the average pasture cover you are targeting for your farm at any time between PSC and balance date means you can adjust your spring rotation planner for seasonal conditions that impact on pasture cover.
+You can create an average pasture cover graph as part of the spring rotation planner tool.

-From the start of calving the priorities are firstly the colostrum cows (as these are most prone to metabolic problems) then the milkers followed by the springers and dry cows.
-The fastest way to have metabolic problems like milk fever or ketosis is to have well fed springers and then underfed colostrum cows.
+From the start of calving, the priorities are firstly the colostrum cows (as these are most prone to metabolic problems), then the milkers, followed by the springers and dry cows.
+The fastest way to have metabolic problems like milk fever or ketosis is to have well-fed springers and then underfed colostrum cows.

 Feed intake potential at calving is significantly less than intake potential at peak.
-Cows can reach their peak milk production per cow in as little as 4 weeks after calving but peak dry matter (DM) intake potential is not reached until 7-10 weeks after calving.
+Cows can reach their peak milk production per cow in as little as 4 weeks after calving, but peak dry matter (DM) intake potential is not reached until 7-10 weeks after calving.

 Although there are some good rules of thumb for individual cow intake, the best indicators to use collectively to determine if feed allocation and intake are adequate in a pasture-based system are: